 Here enterprises can use a discrete event simulation model to help employees thoroughly understand and examine that technical support process.
 Discrete event simulation models allow learners to study various processes used in different industries (e.g., manufacturing, industrial, healthcare, banking, and more) and a diverse range of outcomes.

-5. Concept simulation
+5. Concept Simulation

 As the name indicates, this type of simulation emphasizes specific business concepts.
 For instance, operations of a factory unit or a new product launch are types of concept simulations.